secure-device-onboard/all-in-one-demo/container/overlay/README.md

 When the script 'device-di-to' is executed, the device executes DI and then subsequently TO1 and TO2 against the SDO services running within All-In-One demo.

-After the script exeuction, the status of SDO Client execution is available in result.txt file.
+After the script execution, the status of SDO Client execution is available in result.txt file.

 # Configuring All-In-One demo